ijoffe/ijoffe/README.md

 # Welcome!

-My name is Isaac Joffe and I am currently working towards a Masters of Mathematics in Computer Science at the University of Waterloo in Waterloo, Ontario, Canada.
-Prior to this, I earned a BSc in Computer Engineering at the University of Alberta in Edmonton, Alberta, Canada, graduating first in my class.
+My name is Isaac Joffe and I am currently working towards a Master's of Mathematics in Computer Science (MMath in CS) at the University of Waterloo in Waterloo, Ontario, Canada.
+Prior to this, I earned a Bachelor's of Science in Computer Engineering (BSc in CompE) at the University of Alberta in Edmonton, Alberta, Canada, graduating first in my class.

-This GitHub profile is where I exhibit some of my personal projects; please take a look.
+This GitHub profile is where I show off some of my personal and course-related projects; please take a look.